Video on the differences between comets, asteroids and meteors

 What are they?
-Far beyond Neptune, in the vicinity of Pluto, is a disc-like belt of icy bodies, which was first theorized by Gerard Kuiper in 1951 and is known as the Kuiper Belt.
+Far beyond Neptune, in the vicinity of Pluto, is a disc-like belt of icy bodies, which was first theorized by Gerard Kuiper in 1951.
+It is known as the Kuiper Belt.
 These icy bodies are left-overs from the birth of our solar system 4.6 billion years ago and are comprised of ice, coated with organic material.
-The orbit of Kuiper Belt comets around the sun is around 200 years and they are called short-period comets.
-That’s not all though, there is another section far far away called the Oort Cloud.
-It kind of surrounds our solar system as a ball of icy-bodies and these are the long-period comets.
-These Oort Cloud comets can take as long as 30 million years to complete one trip around the Sun but some have shorter periods and sometimes gravitational disturbances of passing stars and other phenomenon can push them into the inner solar system and we can see them.
+The orbit of Kuiper Belt comets around the sun is around 200 years; they are called short-period comets.
+There is another section far far away called the Oort Cloud.
+It surrounds our solar system as a ball of icy-bodies, which are the long-period comets.
+These Oort Cloud comets can take as long as 30 million years to complete one trip around the Sun but some have shorter periods.
+Sometimes gravitational disturbances of passing stars and other phenomenon can push them into the inner solar system and we can see them.

-So, how are they different from asteroids?
+How are they different from asteroids?
 Comets have a frozen nucleus (usually a few kilometres) which contains icy chunks, frozen gases and dust.
-Now we all know that what makes a comet famous is its tail.
-During its orbit, when a comet comes closer to the Sun, the ice starts to melt and it develops an atmosphere called a coma and more heat makes the coma bigger – some can extend to hundreds of thousands of kilometres.
+What makes a comet famous is its tail.
+During its orbit, when a comet comes closer to the Sun, the ice starts to melt and it develops an atmosphere called a coma.
+More heat makes the coma bigger — some can extend to hundreds of thousands of kilometres.
 The pressure of sunlight and solar wind can blow the coma dust and gas away from the Sun, sometimes forming a long, bright tail.
 Comets actually have two tails―a dust tail and an ion (gas) tail.
 By the way the tail of a comet always points away from the Sun.

 There are 3,661 known comets and some famous ones include Halley’s Comet, which is a short period comet and visits the inner solar system every 75 to 76 years.
-Halley last appeared in the inner Solar System in 1986 and will next appear in mid-2061.
-It has been observed by ancient civilisations and was NOT discovered by Edmond Halley.
+Halley last appeared in the inner solar system in 1986 and will next appear in mid-2061.
+It has been observed by ancient civilizations and was not discovered by Edmond Halley.
 In fact, Halley first determined its periodicity in 1705.
-Halley’s Comet does not come closer than 89 million kilometres to the Sun but there are comets out there which crash straight into it, called sun-grazers.
+Halley’s Comet does not come closer than 89 million kilometres to the Sun, but there are comets out there which crash straight into it, called sun-grazers.

 Another famous one is Hale Bopp first observed in 1995 and was visible to the naked eye for 18 months.

-A number of spacecraft have flown by comets and NASA Galileo spacecraft observed Comet Shoemaker-Levy 9 breaking apart and crashing into Jupiter in May 1994.
+A number of spacecraft have been flown by comets.
+NASA’s Galileo spacecraft observed Comet Shoemaker-Levy 9 breaking apart and crashing into Jupiter in May 1994.
 The latest mission has been the Rosetta orbiter, which rendezvoused with Comet 67P/Churyumov-Gerasimenko in August 2014 and was the first spacecraft to orbit a comet.
 In November 2014, a small lander called Philae was released onto the comet’s surface but it was unable to deploy its landing harpoons, so it bounced and landed in an area where it did not receive optimal sunlight to charge its batteries.
 It did take some amazing images before it died.
-Rosetta continued to study all aspects of the comet and its environment until mission end in September 2016.
+Rosetta continued to study all aspects of the comet and its environment until mission-end in September 2016.

-The other bodies that we periodically see with our telescopes and the potential impacts of which scare us are asteroids.
+The other bodies that we periodically see through our telescopes and the potential impacts of which scare us are asteroids.

-Most of this lumpy, potato-shaped rubble is orbiting the Sun between Mars and Jupiter – known as the main asteroid belt.
-They range from largest one, Vesta, which is 530 km (329 mi) in diameter, to those less than 10 meters.
+Most of this lumpy, potato-shaped rubble is orbiting the Sun between Mars and Jupiter — a region known as the main asteroid belt.
+They range from largest one, Vesta, which is 530 kilometres (329 miles) in diameter, to those less than 10 meters.
 Here’s a fun fact, the total mass of all the asteroids combined, is less than that of our Moon.
-Asteroids, unlike comets are composed of silicate rock, clay and nickel-iron.
+Asteroids, unlike comets, are composed of silicate rock, clay and nickel-iron.

-Scientists believe that the asteroid belt had enough material for another planet to form billions of years ago but 4.6 billion years ago, Jupiter travelled to the inner solar system and scattered all the material in its path because of its gravitational field.
-So, it is because of Jupiter that we have an asteroid belt instead of another planet.
+Scientists believe that the asteroid belt had enough material for another planet to form billions of years ago but 4.6 billion years ago, Jupiter traveled to the inner solar system and scattered all the material in its path with its gravitational field.
+It is because of Jupiter that we have an asteroid belt instead of another planet.

-There are also asteroids called Trojans, which are a group that share another planet’s orbit around the Sun, such as Jupiter.
+There are also asteroids called Trojans, which are a group that share another planet’s orbit around the Sun, such as that of Jupiter.
 The estimated number of Jupiter Trojans found to date is over 7,000, although scientists think there could be many more.
 Near-earth asteroids have orbits that pass close by to Earth.
-And over the history of our planet many have crashed into it as well, some leaving behind gigantic craters.
-On 15 February 2013, an asteroid entered Earth’s atmosphere over Russia as a fireball and exploded above the city of Chelyabinsk during its passage through the Ural Mountain region.
+Over the history of our planet many have crashed into it as well, some leaving behind gigantic craters.
+On February 15, 2013, an asteroid entered Earth’s atmosphere over Russia as a fireball and exploded above the city of Chelyabinsk during its passage through the Ural Mountain region.
 Around 1,500 people were injured, mainly by broken window glass shattered by the shock wave.
-And on August 16, 2020, a tiny Near Earth Asteroid passed by over the Indian Ocean – the closest fly-by on record.
+On August 16, 2020, a tiny Near Earth Asteroid passed by over the Indian Ocean — the closest fly-by on record.

 Another fun fact — an asteroid killed the dinosaurs 66 million years ago when it landed underneath the Yucatan Peninsula in Mexico near the town of Chicxulub.

-But before we go let’s talk about Oumuamua an interstellar object that visited us October 19, 2017.
-It was originally thought to be a comet but it did not have any of their characteristics – nor did it seem like an asteroid.
-It went past the Sun on Sept.
-9, 2017 at a speed of 196,000 miles per hour (87.3 km per second).
+Before we go, let’s talk about Oumuamua, an interstellar object that visited us on October 19, 2017.
+It was originally thought to be a comet but it did not have any of their characteristics — nor did it seem like an asteroid.
+It went past the Sun on September 9, 2017, at a speed of 196,000 miles per hour (87.3 kilometres per second).
 It was confirmed to be an interstellar object from outside our solar system.
-We do get these at least once a year but they are too faint and had to spot.
-As our instruments get more powerful, we can see more of these.
-Oumuamua is cigar-shaped, 400 meters long and highly-elongated—perhaps 10 times as long as it is wide.
+We do get these at least once a year but they are too faint and hard to spot.
+As our instruments get more powerful, we can see more of these objects.
+Oumuamua is cigar-shaped, up to one-quarter mile (400 meters) long and highly-elongated — perhaps ten times as long as it is wide.
 That aspect ratio is greater than that of any asteroid or comet observed in our solar system to date.
-Observations suggest this unusual object had been wandering through the Milky Way, unattached to any star system, for hundreds of millions of years before its chance encounter with our star system.
+Observations suggest that this unusual object had been wandering through the Milky Way, unattached to any star system, for hundreds of millions of years before its chance encounter with our star system.

 Main Music: The Future Ancient Now by Nathan Moore (Youtube Music Archive)